davidawad/davidawad.github.io/src/pages/investing.md

 ## Mentorsip

-I'm very lucky to advise wonderful founders around the world:
+I'm very lucky to have worked with wonderful founders around the world:

 ### US